flumeapp/help.flumeapp.com/views/upload.md

 Choose at least one social network to share to.

 > **[info]**
-> You can also save your sharing options, so that the previously enabled options are remebered for your next upload.
+> You can also save your sharing options, so that the previously enabled options are remembered for your next upload.

 ------